 Immersion in Olive Oil

 Very common is some parts of Europe, this is not one I recommend for the inexperienced home food preserver.
-Basically, food is immersed in oil, locking out the air, to preserve it.
-The trick is, air pockets can be trapped in side, and if the vegetables are low in acid, they present a serious botulism risk.
+Food is immersed in oil, locking out the air, to preserve it.
+The problem is that if the vegetables are low in acid, they present a serious botulism risk.

 Which Food Preservation Method is the Best?